denisekhuu/fl_workspace/ReadMe.md

 # Welcome to MILETA!
-MILETA is a Machine Learning Workspace Setup, which comes with
+MILETA is a Federated Learning Workspace Setup, which comes with
 * Tensorflow
 * Lux
 * MLFlow